SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 When you are the issuer of the currency you do not need to worry about running out of money.
-You neither "have money" nor do not have money, because to you, the issuer, money *is* the unit of your system of account.
+You neither "have money" nor do not have money, because to you, the issuer, money *is* the unit of your system of accounts.
 That is because currency is not a physical thing, not a commodity, it is a system of records of credits and debts.
 The state currency form is a tax credit.

+The tax credit is an idea, the system is an idea, and each have physical manifestations.
+But the physical tokens and forms are almost irrelevant --- recall the island tribe, [the Yap Islanders,](https://www.npr.org/sections/money/2011/02/15/131934618/the-island-of-stone-money) who used huge stone boulders, some of which remained sunk in the sea, as their tokens.

 Private money forms are different, they are not tax credits, but they are still I.O.U's of their issuers.
 The commonality shared by all forms of money is that they